retrouser955/pro-music-bot/README.md

 4. Create a new application at https://discord.com/developers
 5. ⚠ DO NOT INVITE IT TO YOUR SERVER YET
 6. Fill in all the things in config.json (For replit URL, Run the project and get the link that appeared)
-7. Client Token and Secret can be filled by making an env file called TOKEN and putting your token there.
-The same goes for Client Secret You will just have to create another env called SECRET and put your client secret there.
-(Make sure to leave the TOKEN and SECRET blank in config.json if you do this.)
+7. While keeping the project running, Invite the bot to the server.
-8. While keeping the project running, Invite the bot to the server.
+8. Done!

-9. Done!
+### NOTE: To make TOKEN and SECRET more private, click on the lock icon located on the left hand side of the screen and add a new secet called TOKEN and set the value to bot's token.
+Same goes for secret.
+(Keep Token and Secret fields blank in config.json if you do this)

 # Making it 24/7